Zang3th/RenderingEngine/README.md

 #### Objectives:
    - Simple OpenGL-Wrapper functions with example implementations on how to integrate them
       - Located in the engine-core
-      - "Sandbox" is such an example application using the engine-core
+      - Sandbox is such an example application using the engine-core
    - Written entirely in C
       - It really should be 100% C-Code -> sometimes github detects C++ files for whatever reason